vertelab/odootools/repos/README.md

 1) $ git clone -b 14.0 git@github.com:vertelab/odootools.git

-First, download the Odoo toolbox.
+2) Then add the your user to the Odoo-group
+$ sudo adduser username odoo

-2) Install repos + all requirements.
+3) Install repos + all requirements.

 When done, go to the folder odootools/repos and execute two the commands below